 - Contact Information of those involved as well as Witnesses

-- Statements mad by those involved in the crash and witnesses
+- Statements made by those involved in the crash and witnesses

-- Detailed statement of what the officer believes happened or caused the crash
+- A detailed statement of what the officer believes happened or caused the crash

-Having a detailed police report is one of the best tools that a personal injury attorney can have at there disposal if you end up in a personal injury lawsuit.
+Having a detailed police report is one of the best tools that a personal injury attorney can have at their disposal if you end up in a personal injury lawsuit.

 How Will a Police Report Effect My Car Accident Lawsuit?

-Combining the police report with medical records and property damage reports give you the best chance of settling your lawsuit quickly and fairly and without the need of stepping foot in a court room.
+Combining the police report with medical records and property damage reports gives you the best chance of settling your lawsuit quickly and fairly and without the need for stepping foot in a courtroom.

 How Do I Access My Police Report?

-A personal injury attorney is an expert and knows how to leverage a police report along with other evidence to get a fair financial setlement for you.
+A personal injury attorney is highly experienced and knows how to leverage a police report along with other evidence to get a fair financial settlement for you.

-If you have been in a car accident and would like to speak with an experienced personal injury attorney, call the Roth Firm at 770-369-9977 or click on the link below and schedule a free consultation.
+If you have been in a car accident and would like to speak with an experienced personal injury attorney, call The Roth Firm, LLC at (404) 777-4899 or fill out our online contact form and schedule a free consultation.